help-me-mom/cf-workers-turnstile-injection/README.md

 Required: no

-By default, the library loads a frontend script via `/cftsc.js` on the same domain name.
+By default, the library injects a frontend script via inline code with CSP `script-src 'nonce'` policy.

-It's done for CSP (Content Security Policy), but if you want, you can set this variable to `yes` to inline the frontend script.
+If you prefer to load it via file inclusion, you can set `TURNSTILE_INLINE=no`, and the script will load `/cftsc.js` on the same domain name with CSP `script-src 'self'` policy.

 #### TURNSTILE_RANDOM